apieceofwork/BI_2021_Python/README.md

 *For conda:*

-while the command "pip install -r requirements.txt" usually works, conda doesn’t support this option directly.
+- while the command "pip install -r requirements.txt" usually works, conda doesn’t support this option directly.

-Instead use this command:
+- Instead use this command:

 "while read requirement; do conda install --yes $requirement; done < requirements.txt".

 It will install the needed packages in your virtual environment.

+4) Now when the packages hav